ellioseven/kratos-ss-ui-react/README.md

   to set authentication session, preventing multiple unnecessary API calls
 - `isAuthenticated` flag is set on the `callback` route, which the user is redirected to after a login or registration
-- Header's are not available to React, so only the cookie based security method is available
+- Headers are not available to React, so only the cookie based security method is available

 ## @todo